railroadmedia/ecommerce/README.md

 GET /ecommerce/product
 ```

 Pull paginated products.

-For administrators all products(active/inactive) will be pulled.
+For user with 'pull.inactive.products' ability all products(active/inactive) will be pulled.

 #### Request Example
 ```js